pandastrike/panda-slides/README.md

         harp server

-   Open your browser and go to [http://localhost:9000/slides.html](http://localhost:9000/slides.html)
+   Open your browser and go to [http://localhost:9000/](http://localhost:9000/)

 That's it!
-Now you can open `slides.jade` in your `$EDITOR` and start hacking away.
+Now you can open `index.jade` in your `$EDITOR` and start hacking away.

 [harp]: http://harpjs.com